The Origins of the Bardi Orchestra

 8th April, 2022

-During the 35th concert season the Bardi will be looking back at some of the highlights from the Orchestra’s three-and-a-half-decade history.
-This month, we fondly remember the ‘SaarLorLux’ Tour in April 1998…
+During the 35th concert season the Bardi looked back at some of the highlights from the Orchestra’s three-and-a-half-decade history.
+In April 2022, we fondly remember the ‘SaarLorLux’ Tour in April 1998…

 24 years ago this month, the Bardi Symphony Orchestra and their founder Music Director Andrew Constantine embarked on their third European tour, performing in Saarbrücken, Metz and Luxembourg.
 Performing at three esteemed concert halls, the programmes included Delius’s Walk to the Paradise Garden, Tchaikovsky’s Violin Concerto (soloist, Adam Summerhayes), and the Elgar Cello Concerto (soloist, Leonid Gorkov).